madelineattableau/TC2019/LODS instructions.md

 Optional Bonus: Create a dashboard with your boxplot worksheet that also has a URL action to listen to the song on Spotify Web Player.
 Hint: use https://open.spotify.com/track/<ATTR(Song Id)>

-The outcome should look like this:
+The outcome should look like this (click to enlarge):
 !IMAGE[result-python-sentiment.png] (https://github.com/madelinefromtableau/TC2019/blob/master/sentiment_analysis_solution.PNG)

 >[!Alert] ### Python